Big terms with little meaning

 - The concept of frugality implies living within your means.

 Much has been written on minimalism.
-The internet is full of books, blogs and videos around how to become a minimalist.
+The internet is full of books, blogs and videos on how to become a minimalist.
 As with frugality, you will find that there is moderate and extreme minimalism.

 Let’s first look at a few minimalist ideas.